Can You Clean A Floor With Just Water?

 Would the scrubbing power of the i-mop autoscrubber alone be enough to clean a floor without the use of any cleaning chemicals?

-We put it to the test, measuring the floor cleanliness before and after cleaning.
+We put it to the test, measuring the floor cleanliness before and after cleaning with the industrial mop.

 Location: The mess area of a low-to-medium traffic commercial office environment.

 Floor type: Polyflor Expona Design unsealed vinyl plank with a moderately textured surface – the texture tends to hold soil in the grooves making the floor relatively difficult to clean.

 - Water in the solution tank

 - Swab test area before cleaning

 How we measured the level of cleanliness